L. Taylor Hansen: Science

-Starting with the September 1941 issue of Amazing, Hansen wrote "Scientific Mysteries," a regular column of non-fiction articles that continued until 1948.
+Starting with the September 1941 issue of Amazing, Hansen wrote "Scientific Mysteries", a regular column of non-fiction articles that continued until 1948.
 Combined with her other non-fiction articles, she wrote nearly sixty articles during this period, appearing from five to twelve times per year.
-Her first article picks up on the work of her father regarding the continental drift.
+Her first article picks up on the work of her father regarding continental drift.
 She reviews criticisms of the theory and presents evidence that supports it, such as geologic continuities and homologous species that appear on different continents.
 She presents a field of researchers working together so that "the veils of mystery are being pushed back from the library which is the past."
 Hansen credits this series of articles as being the start of her investigation of how the different stories of the Americas might have some common origins.

 Hansen did not shy away from the controversial issues surrounding anthropology as the last vestiges of scientific racism fell away in the years before World War II.
-A July 1942 article, for instance, asserts that contemporary "standards of color are far too superficial."
-She points out that the skull shape of the Mayans, which would have supported the craniometric proposition that races differ culturally because of their distinctive skull geometries, does not "affect their intelligence."
+A July 1942 article, for instance, asserts that contemporary "standards of color are far too superficial".
+She points out that the skull shape of the Mayans, which would have supported the craniometric proposition that races differ culturally because of their distinctive skull geometries, does not "affect their intelligence".
 While she reports on findings that are now discredited, such as the idea that the population of Africa is a recently evolved type, she is remarkable for suggesting that Africans are not primitive but more evolved than other human types.